 We are very proud to bring on board:

-This Ultimate Dana 60 is the biggest, strongest Dana 60 axle ever built, incorporating upgrades demanded by off-roaders
+This Ultimate Dana 60 are the biggest, strongest Dana 60 offroad axles ever built, incorporating upgrades demanded by off-roaders

 Check Dana 60's Video to learn more:

 This Axle Kit is pretty cool since the original axle centre is offset with 95mm wider overall track